EmmanuelWanzala/Wasspopping/README.md

 ## WASSPOPPING

-This is a news application that allows users to view news from various news sources around the world
+This is a news application that allows users to view news from various news sources around the world.

 ## USER STORIES